-The Little Red Dog is a non-profit dog rescue located in Laguna Hills, California.
+Named in memory of a dog who endured the worst and touched their hearts, The Little Red Dog is a non-profit dog rescue located in Laguna Hills, California.
 Along with their goal to find a forever, loving home for every dog they can, they also provide dog training that teaches people how to communicate to their dog and resolve any unwanted behavior.

 Marley's Mutts Dog Rescue

 Marley’s Mutts Dog Rescue is a non-profit organization concentrated on working side by side with the overcrowded shelters in Kern County, California by pulling dogs and getting them into forever, loving homes.
 Through their multiple community outreach programs, their mission is to use the human and animal bond to make a positive impact and create second chances.

 MO4Paws is a California based non-profit animal rescue and adoption organization.
 Through partnerships, innovative technology and platforms, education and awareness, and shelter reform, Mo4Paws strives to create a compassionate community where animals and pets can live their best lives.